 Cloudflare Access controls who can reach your web application, API, or server.
-Access can protect a web application already using Cloudflare when you add a single policy.
 To protect a server you need to reach over SSH, you first need to expose that machine to the Cloudflare network using Argo Tunnel.

 Argo Tunnel connects your server to Cloudflare without the need to configure firewall ports or ACLs.
 Configuring a tunnel ensures that Cloudflare evaluates all requests to your machine for security benefits like web application firewall and unmetered DDOS mitigation.
 The tunnel also applies the identity policies you configure in Cloudflare Access to control who is allowed to reach the server.